ritu777/Nagios/NAGIOS/Nagios.md

 ### Command 9:-
 This command is used  for editing in file.

 ```
 vim cgi.cfg
 ```

 Go to the cgi.cfg file and add your username.
 ![Alt text](<Screenshot from 2023-09-09 11-53-29-fotor-20230909115510-fotor-2023090912821.png>)

- Type **localhost:8095** on web page and then you can see preview on web interface.
+ Type **localhost:8095** on web page and then you can see preview on web interface.</br>

 ![Alt text](<Screenshot from 2023-09-08 11-34-20.png>)

 **checking services**
- we have to go on left side and click on the service option.
+ we have to go on left side and click on the service option.</br>
- This is the dashboard of all services.
+ This is the dashboard of all services.</br>